Small Even Covers, Locally Decodable Codes and Restricted Subgraphs of Edge-Colored Kikuchi Graphs

 Before using these Kikuchi graphs however, we will need to \emph{clean} our hypergraph $\mathcal{H}$ using the tools in Section \ref{sec:cleaning}.
 Specifically, we will be able to reduce our problem to considering a hypergraph $\mathcal{H}$ with a nice bucket decomposition and co-degree assumptions (see Lemma \ref{prop:cleaning1}).
 Then, based on the outcome of this Lemma, we will either use the Kikuchi graph on $\mathcal{H}$ defined in Section \ref{sec:kikuchi} or the new flower Kikuchi graph.

-In the first case, the graph is edge-coloured, but each edge receives now a pair of colours $(C,C')$, where each colour $C$ is an edge in $\mathcal{H}$.
-Due to the additional assumptions we now have on the hypergraph $\mathcal{H}$ we can show that the Kikuchi graph contains a subgraph $G' \subseteq G$ with the following properties similar to the ones before. \begin{enumerate} \item $G'$ has many edges and is such that every vertex is incident to at most $d(G')/80 \log |G'|$ edges containing a given colour. \item A closed walk in $G'$ in which some colour appears once implies an even cover in $\mathcal{H}$. \end{enumerate} Then, like before, applying Lemma \ref{prop:colouredcycle} implies the desired even cover in $\mathcal{H}$.
+In the first case, the graph is edge-colored, but each edge receives now a pair of colors $(C,C')$, where each color $C$ is an edge in $\mathcal{H}$.
+Due to the additional assumptions we now have on the hypergraph $\mathcal{H}$ we can show that the Kikuchi graph contains a subgraph $G' \subseteq G$ with the following properties similar to the ones before. \begin{enumerate} \item $G'$ has many edges and is such that every vertex is incident to at most $d(G')/80 \log |G'|$ edges containing a given color. \item A closed walk in $G'$ in which some color appears once implies an even cover in $\mathcal{H}$. \end{enumerate} Then, like before, applying Lemma \ref{prop:coloredcycle} implies the desired even cover in $\mathcal{H}$.
 As mentioned above, finding $G'$ is only possible because of the additional assumptions on $\mathcal{H}$.
 In Proposition \ref{prop:kikuchiclean} we state the crucial hypergraph property which implies the existence of such a $G'$.